Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		Grade: C
 		Age: 22
 	Note that the program should be able to accept first names that comprise more than one word.
-Also note that the program adjusts the grade downward〞that is, up one letter.
+Also note that the program adjusts the grade downward"that is, up one letter.
-	Assume that the user requests an A, a B, or a C so that you don＊t have to worry about the gap between a D and an F.
+	Assume that the user requests an A, a B, or a C so that you don"t have to worry about the gap between a D and an F.
 	2. Rewrite Listing 4.4, using the C++ string class instead of char arrays.
-	3. Write a program that asks the user to enter his or her first name and then last name, and that then constructs, stores, and displays a third string, consisting of the user＊s last name followed by a comma, a space, and first name.
+	3. Write a program that asks the user to enter his or her first name and then last name, and that then constructs, stores, and displays a third string, consisting of the user"s last name followed by a comma, a space, and first name.
 Use char arrays and functions from the cstring header file.
 A sample run could look like this:
 		Enter your first name: Flip
 		Enter your last name: Fleming
-		Here＊s the information in a single string: Fleming, Flip
+		Here"s the information in a single string: Fleming, Flip
-	4. Write a program that asks the user to enter his or her first name and then last name, and that then constructs, stores, and displays a third string consisting of the user＊s last name followed by a comma, a space, and first name.
+	4. Write a program that asks the user to enter his or her first name and then last name, and that then constructs, stores, and displays a third string consisting of the user"s last name followed by a comma, a space, and first name.
 Use string objects and methods from the string header file.
 A sample run could look like this:
 		Enter your first name: Flip
 		Enter your last name: Fleming
-		Here＊s the information in a single string: Fleming, Flip
+		Here"s the information in a single string: Fleming, Flip
 	5. The CandyBar structure contains three members.
 The first member holds the brand name of a candy bar.
 The second member holds the weight (which may have a fractional part) of the candy bar, and the third member holds the number of calories (an integer value) in the candy bar.
-Write a program that declares such a structure and creates a CandyBar variable called snack, initializing its members to ※Mocha Munch§, 2.3, and 350, respectively.
+Write a program that declares such a structure and creates a CandyBar variable called snack, initializing its members to "Mocha Munch", 2.3, and 350, respectively.
 The initialization should be part of the declaration for snack.
 Finally, the program should display the contents of the snack variable.
 	6. The CandyBar structure contains three members, as described in Programming Exercise